bioinfodlsu/phage-host-prediction/README.md

 The results for each protein are written to a CSV file (without a header row).
 Each row contains two comma-separated values: a host genus and the corresponding prediction score (class probability).
 The rows are sorted in order of decreasing prediction score.
 Hence, the first row pertains to the top-ranked prediction.

 Under the hood, this script first converts each sequence into a protein embedding using ProtT5 (the top-performing protein language model based on our experiments) and then passes the embedding to a random forest classifier trained on our [_entire_ dataset](https://drive.google.com/file/d/1icEenU5Sv-7i9pUycaQfNC1Imhrg3sEN/view?usp=sharing).
-If your machine has a GPU, it will automatically be used to accelerate the protein embedding generation.
+If your machine has a GPU, it will automatically be used to accelerate the protein embedding generation step.

 ### Training PHIEmbed